PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-08 13:20:38
+Last updated: 2024-04-08 13:21:11
-Random Quote: Financial adviser's not my dream job, but I am taking a fing bite out of the apple. - Bruce Liddell
+Random Quote: Did you just bring a bomb into a hospital? - Jesse Pinkman